Classes are offered in week-long sessions beginning in July and ending in August.

 Ages: 8 and up

-Boats: Mercs, 420s, IODs, Cruising Class, and Motorboats
+Boats: Mercs, 420s, Luders, IODs, Cruising Class, and Motorboats

 When: Mon – Friday 1:00- 4:15

-Tuition: $275 / week, Free for Junior Instructors currently employed with SS
+Tuition: $275 / week Free for Junior Instructors currently employed with NEHSS

-This class is for both novices and more experienced students who have completed learn-to-sail.
-Sailors will sail to destinations around the Great Harbor in a variety of different types of boats.
+This class is for both novices and more experienced students who have completed our Learn-to-Sail program.
+Sailors will embark to destinations around the Great Harbor in a variety of different types of boats.
 Becoming comfortable in IODs, mercuries, 420s, and on larger cruising class boats is a goal.
-Thursday afternoons will be dedicated to proper motorboat landing at dock in a variety of breeze situations.
-Securing boats properly at docks with emphasis on spring lines and seizing to posts will be taught.
-Navigation, chart reading, using a compass and GPS will all be covered extensively.
-All Thursday classes will end with an hour of tubing or water-skiing.
-This activity will teach participants how to spot safely, recover a person in the water, safely unwrapping a prop from a pot warp without cutting the line, and safe operation of motorboats at high speeds.
+Thursday afternoons will be dedicated to proper motorboat landing at docks in a variety of breeze situations.
+Securing boats at docks with emphasis on spring lines and seizing to posts will be taught.
+Navigation, chart reading, VHF communication, using a compass and GPS will all be covered extensively.
+When weather permits, Thursday classes will end with an hour of instructor supervised tubing or water-skiing.
+This activity will teach participants how to spot safely, recover a person in the water, safely unwrapping a prop from a pot warp without cutting the line, and safe operation of motorboats.
 This is a learning-by-doing class.
 Limited to 30 students each week.

 Great Harbor Racing Team